zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Serenity_Wishlist.rst

-This document outlines known flaws and missing features in Ethereum Frontier and Homestead that are non-serious but inconvenient, and which we decided to leave in in order to be able to launch in any reasonable timeframe.
+This document outlines known flaws and missing features in Expanse Frontier and Homestead that are non-serious but inconvenient, and which we decided to leave in in order to be able to launch in any reasonable timeframe.
 We intend to thoroughly investigate solving all of these issues for Serenity (aka.
-Ethereum 1.1).
+Expanse 1.1).

 Big Issues
 ~~~~~~~~~~

 1. Because every user must process every transaction (ie. the per-user
    required quantity of storage is linear in the number of users or
-   level of usage), Ethereum is currently fundamentally unscalable, as
+   level of usage), Expanse is currently fundamentally unscalable, as
    are all other blockchain technologies to date.
 We believe this to be
    the single largest problem in blockchain development, and it will be
    our primary focus for either Serenity or a version soon after.